kaizhangpnl/e3sm_erf_aerosol/README.md

 Scripts in this repository can be used to calculate/decompose the effective radiative forcing of anthropogenic aerosols (ERFaer).
 The method follows
 [Ghan et al. (2013)](https://acp.copernicus.org/articles/13/9971/2013/).

-The decomposed forcing fields will be plotted in a multi-panel figure:
+The decomposed forcing fields will be plotted in a multi-row figure with the net, shortwave (SW), and longwave (LW) forcing:

 1. Total ERFaer
 3. ERFaer due to aerosol-cloud interactions (ACI).
 This term includes indirect aerosol effect and semi-direct aerosol effect.